PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Additional information follows:

 - **Repos to update:** Talawa-API, Talawa, Talawa-Admin
 - **Skills Required:** The ideal candidate should be familiar with Javascript and in particular Node.js and TypeScript.
-Additionally, they need to be comfortable with using Git/Github and to update the documentation via pull requests.
+Additionally, they need to be comfortable with using Git/Github and updating the documentation via pull requests.
-- **How we measure sucess:** The creation of tutorials and hot-to guides in different forms.
+- **How we measure success:** The creation of tutorials and how-to guides in different forms.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)

 ### Create visualisations for various GraphQL Schema and Queries

-The Talawa API has a number of GraphQL queries which are undocumented and have become increasingly complex and interlinked.
-We need a way to package these details in a more fitting manner for anyone interested in working on this.
-We require creating written documentation punctuated with code snippets to give a top level overview of the use and functionality of these schema and queries and then using graphical software such as [GraphViz](https://graphviz.org/) to highlight the relationships between these various queries and schema.
+The Talawa API has several GraphQL queries which are undocumented and have become increasingly complex and interlinked.
+We need a way to package these details more fittingly for anyone interested in working on this.
+We require creating written documentation punctuated with code snippets to give a top-level overview of the use and functionality of these schemas and queries and then using graphics software such as [GraphViz](https://graphviz.org/) to highlight the relationships between these various queries and schema.

 - **Repos to update:** Talawa-API
 - **Skills Required:** The ideal candidate should be familiar with Node.js; GraphQL is not a strict requirement, but they must be willing to learn.
 Additionally, they need to be comfortable with using Git/Github.
 Experience in Illustration or graphic design is a plus.
-- **How we measure sucess:** Visualisations present through the base documentation and any new documentation generated from this program.
+- **How we measure success:** Visualisations present through the base documentation and any new documentation generated from this program.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)